IasonArgyrakis/mg_cli/README.md

  3. `cd npm install` to download all the required libs
  3. `npm install -g . ` to install the current dir as a library

- One Line Install: `git clone https://github.com/IasonArgyrakis/mg_cli.git && cd mg_cli && npm install -g . `
+ One Line Install: `npm install --save https://github.com/IasonArgyrakis/mg_cli.git `